rweyrauch/AoSSimulator/README.md

 The simulation supports a primitive graphic output depicting the location and number of remaining models for each player as a PNG image.
 An image is created after unit deployment, each battle round and at the end of the battle.
 Use the --save and
 --mapname arguments to enable the map generation.

+## gtkManoAMano

+gtkManoAMano is a simple GUI wrapper for the AoSManoAMano simulation.
+The UI allows the user to configure two units to battle.
+The UI allows control over the unit size, weapon selections and other special options.
+Currently the result are only logged to the console.

 ## Future Plans